BrettBlox/movie-search/README.md

 - Folder structure and component hierarchy
 - Whether or not to use context or manage state locally per component and utilize more prop drilling
-- If using context, why and which contexts to create
+- If using context, why, and which contexts were needed
 - Taking tutorials to quickly get back up to speed with styled-components
-- As well as plenty of time figuring out the movie db api and messing around with endpoints
+- Revisiting blog posts to refresh my memory on certain tools and patterns
-- Deployed to Netlify
+- Plenty of time figuring out the movie db api and messing around with the variou endpoints

 ### Libraries Used